LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The procedure starts with the acquisition of the baseline by operating the sensor without external magnetic fields.
 For this purpose, a sample size of *N=10000* measured values is recorded for the baseline measurement.
 The output signal of the sensor is continuously measured and recorded.
-It is important to carry out the measurement over a sufficiently long period of time in order to record both short-term and long-term fluctuations.
+It is important to carry out the measurement over a sufficiently lengthy period of time in order to record both short-term and long-term fluctuations.
 For this purpose, *N=2000* further measured values are taken with a trigger and readout rate of one measurement per second.
 In order to quantify the noise, the (+sd) of the signal is calculated.
 These parameters provide information about the variation of the signal over time and therefore about the sensor background noise.

 %%Sensor_noise_evaluation_results_for_TLV493D_and_MMC5603NJ_with_N=2000_samples_and_no_averaging.png%%